 "Cocoa is Radio Royalty," said Emmy award-winning Actor/Comedian Chris Rock at his latest movie premiere.

-Many of Cocoa’s admirers include celebrities and industry insiders such as Hip Hop Legend LL Cool J, Grammy Award-winning DJ/producer Mark Ronson and Emmy award-winning Actor/Comedian Chris Rock...
-"Cocoa is Radio Royalty," said Chris at his latest movie premiere.
+Many of Cocoa’s admirers include celebrities and industry insiders such as Hip Hop Legend LL Cool J, Salt N Pepa, and Grammy Award-winning DJ/producer Mark Ronson to name a few.
 “Salute to the Legendary DJ Cocoa Chanelle,” says Grammy Award Winning Recording Artist Missy Elliott after watching a recent viral video of Cocoa on the turntables.

-in 2012, as a new addition to 98.7 KISS, Cocoa accomplished making her own show #1 on Saturday Nights in the 8 to 10 pm timeslot.
+In 2012, as a new addition to 98.7 KISS, Cocoa accomplished making her own show #1 on Saturday Nights in the 8 to 10 pm timeslot.

-Cocoa spent 7 years on B.E.T.
-(Black Entertainment Network) as the first DJ ( male or female) ever hired to work for the network as a resident DJ for their popular talk show Teen Summit.
-She has been honored with several awards including the prestigious Black Girls Rock award and honored by B.E.T for Black History Month for her many accomplishments in the music industry over the years.
-Vibe Magazine listed DJ Cocoa Chanelle as one of the TOP 17 DJ’saward winning film “ Precious”.
+Vibe Magazine listed Cocoa Chanelle as one of the TOP 17 DJ’s in the country.
+She has been honored with several awards including the prestigious Black Girls Rock award and honored by B.E.T Networks for Black History Month for her many accomplishments in the music industry over the years.

 Throughout her career, Cocoa opened doors and broke down barriers as the first Deejay to work for BET (male or female).
 She was the first female DJ to land a feature DJ spot on MTV's highest-rated show Spring Break, which resulted in a return invitation from MTV to appear in several of their specialty shows.